harleypig/mkplaylist/docs/CODE_QUALITY.md

 ## Installation

+### Code Quality Tools

-You can install all the required code quality tools using pip:
+You can install most of the required code quality tools using pip:

 ```bash
 # Install all development dependencies including code quality tools